 Hose pipes can be used except when they have been banned during periods of water shortage.
-They must only be used when you are present on the site.
+However, they must only be used when you are present on the site.

 It would help to keep the tanks reasonably clean if they are not used to wash crops or tools.
 Use a bucket of water to do such cleaning, and then empty the dirty water onto your plot.
 It would be useful if an old bucket and washing-up brush was left next to each tank to facilitate this cleaning.

-The seat is used as a recycling spot for crops, seeds, plants, tools etc. It is a system that works well.
+The seat near the car park is used as a recycling point for crops, seeds, plants, tools et cetera.
+It is a system that works well.
 However, do remember that if something that you have put on the seat is not taken within a reasonable period of time then it is your responsibility to remove it.
 It seldom happens that items are not taken, but when it does it is more likely to be tools or other non-perishable items.

 Please do not dump any material anywhere on the site.
 Please remove all your unwanted material from the site.
 In particular, please note that the incinerator area is not a place for plot holders to simply offload any rubbish from their allotment.
-Soil cannot be burnt! .. plastic would produce toxic fumes .. metal is very unlikely to melt .. et cetera et cetera.
+Clods of soil cannot be burnt! .. plastic would produce toxic fumes .. metal is very unlikely to melt .. et cetera, et cetera.

 Your New Plot

-- Do not dump unwanted material from the plot elsewhere on the site, as mentioned above.
+- Do not dump unwanted material from the plot elsewhere on the site, as previously mentioned.

 - Follow the bonfire etiquette, as previously described, if you plan to burn any prunings